How do we stop the cycle of emotional eating when it feels out of control?

 It is not a quick fix.
 We cannot transform our relationship with food instantly.

-If you remember back to my story on the bus in Singapore, emotional eating is something that has been reinforced our entire life.
+If you remember my story on the bus in Singapore, emotional eating has been reinforced our entire life.
 Thus, freedom from out-of-control emotional eating is an ongoing process.
 It is a process where more emotions and situations arise for us to explore our reasons for emotional eating.
 Hence, we need to be easy on ourselves and explore our eating behaviours in a gentle and compassionate way.

 Are you ready to break free of emotional eating?